seangabe/DOT503/README.md

 ## Development Workflow:
 Development: The application was developed using Visual Studio 2022 IDE.
-Version Control: Git commands are used to commit changes to the local repository and push them to the master branch on GitHub.
+Version Control: Git commands were used to commit changes to a local repository and push them to the master branch on GitHub.
 Other branches exist.
-Test Cases are present in the DOT503TestProject folder.
+Test Cases are present in the [DOT503TestProject folder](https://github.com/seangabe/DOT503/blob/master/DOT503TestProject).

 ## Unit Test
 Test Cases were designed using the MSTest Unit Testing framework and can be run from the Visual Studio IDE.